Telegraphic Transfer: Definition, Benefits and Costs

 Afterward, the bank operator would send Morse code to the receiving bank.
 The recipient would then go to the receiving bank to collect the remitted money.

 In addition to telegraphic transfer, there is another method of transferring money In addition to telegraphic transfer, there is another method of transferring money abroad called Wire Transfer.
 Interested in learning more?
-You can click on the Wire Transfer article.
-Wire Transfer berikut.
+You can click on the Wire Transfer article. berikut.

-Telegraphic Transfer (TT) Costs
+Cost of Telegraphic Transfer (TT)

 In essence, the Telegraphic Transfer (TT) process involves three banks: the sender's bank, an intermediary bank, and the recipient's bank.
 Each of these banks will charge a commission fee to process the money transfer.